 Chrome Extensions are small software programs that customize and add new features to your Chrome browser and personalize your browser.

-They can be powerful tools to help enhance your browsing experience.
+They can be powerful online business tools to help enhance your browsing experience.

 There are an endless number of extensions on offer, with most of them being free.